 Planned or unplanned changes in caregiver’s personal schedules may cause adjustments to a client’s schedule.
 A different caregiver will fill the shift and Catalina strives to place caregivers already known to the client.

 Occasionally, a client and a caregiver are not a good fit.
 Catalina Care Coordinators and nurses will work together to select a different match.
-Occasionally, Catalina clients decline an unreasonable number of caregivers, which can be an indicator for Enhanced Personal Care.

 The cost of home care varies with care level and the number of hours a client receives services.
 Catalina can provide prospective clients with accurate estimates for weekly and monthly costs based on your current care needs.
 A growing body of research suggests that home care reduces healthcare costs through preventive care measures and thoughtful, proactive planning for the aging process.